GDPR Articles 13 and 14

 GDPR, Article 13, Para.
 2(f)

-Automated individual decision-making, including profiling: Tillr Technology do not carry out any form of automated individual decision-making about you (“making a decision solely by automated means without any human involvement”).
-Also, Tillr Technology do not carry out any form of profiling about you (“automated processing of personal data to evaluate certain things about an individual”).
+Automated individual decision-making, including profiling: Telamon Software do not carry out any form of automated individual decision-making about you (“making a decision solely by automated means without any human involvement”).
+Also, Telamon Software do not carry out any form of profiling about you (“automated processing of personal data to evaluate certain things about an individual”).

 GDPR, Article 14, Para 3

 When you should receive this notification.
-Tillr Technology shall provide a link to our privacy policy in all emails sent to you.
+Telamon Software shall provide a link to our privacy policy in all emails sent to you.
 Also, this information is freely available via an easily visible Privacy Policy hyperlink from our main website page.

 GDPR Article 13, Para.
 3

 Further processing.
-Tillr Technology shall not further process any of your personal data, outside of the purpose for which it was provided.
+Telamon Software shall not further process any of your personal data, outside of the purpose for which it was provided.

 GDPR, Article 13, Para.
 4

 Information already provided.
-Where Tillr Technology has already provided you with this information (directly or via our website Privacy Policy), we shall not be obliged to provide it again, so please take care of these details.
+Where Telamon Software has already provided you with this information (directly or via our website Privacy Policy), we shall not be obliged to provide it again, so please take care of these details.
 However, if you lose this information, please remember it is freely available via our web site Privacy Policy, and do contact us if you have any questions, concerns or problems.

 GDPR Preamble (39) GDPR Categories of Personal Data, and Preamble (75)